UCSD opens season at home against Denver

 San Diego; Monday, 10:30 p.m.
 EST

-BOTTOM LINE: The UCSD Tritons start the season at home against the Denver Pioneers.
+BOTTOM LINE: The UCSD Tritons host the Denver Pioneers in the season opener.

-Denver finished 15-17 overall with a 4-11 record on the road a season ago.
-The Pioneers gave up 75.1 points per game while committing 17.2 fouls last season.
+Denver finished 15-17 overall with a 4-11 record on the road last season.
+The Pioneers averaged 72.7 points per game while shooting 48.7% from the field and 32.6% from 3-point range last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.